-- There's a transition period of 12 months from the date the new Standard requirements are released.
-During this time, product modifications are made and tests are undertaken to ensure all products that fall into the scope of the EN 1004 Standard conform and are certified.
+- There was a transition period of 12 months from the date the new Standard requirements are released.
+During this time, product modifications were made and tests were undertaken to ensure all products that fall into the scope of the EN 1004 Standard conform and are certified.

-- All BoSS products will be put through 3rd party testing to provide additional levels of assurance through official certification.
+- All BoSS products have been put through 3rd party testing to provide additional levels of assurance through official certification.

 - EN 1004:2004 was withdrawn in November 2021.

-- Any towers from the ground up will require additional components to conform to the new Standard, so the build method and quantity schedules of our low-level towers are being assessed and updated.
+- Any towers from the ground up require additional components to conform to the new Standard, so the build method and quantity schedules of our low-level towers have been assessed and updated.